Skip to content

 American kestrel

 The American kestrel is a type of falcon that can also be known as the sparrow hawk.
-It is found in North America and is the smallest and most common falcon in the region.
+It is found in North America and is the smallest and most common falcon.
 The size of the American kestrel can vary depending on the subspecies and the sex of the bird.

 Generally, there is a two-to-one range in size between different individuals.
 When it comes to size, the American kestrel can range from being as small as a blue jay to as large as a mourning dove.

-This means that females may generally be larger than males, and different subspecies may have different average sizes.
-It is interesting to note that despite this size variation, the American kestrel remains the smallest falcon in North America.
+This means that females may generally be more significant than males, and different subspecies may have different averages.
+Interestingly, despite this size variation, the American kestrel remains the smallest falcon in North America.

-This indicates that even the largest individuals of this species are still relatively small compared to other falcons found in the region.
+This indicates that even the most prominent individuals of this species are still relatively small compared to other falcons in the region.
 In conclusion, the American kestrel is also known as the sparrow.

 KingdomAnimalia